 Tactical Arbitrage vs. FBA Wizard is not even worth comparison, especially considering that at the time of this writing, FBA Wizard is no longer available to the public.

 FBA Wizard is essentially Tactical Arbitrage but 2 months behind at all times (since they seem to be emulating every Tactical Arbitrage update) and with no personality.

 I am not a fan of FBA Wizard and don’t recommend it as an alternative to OA Xray or Tactical Arbitrage.
 You’d be wise to find an FBA Wizard discount code or coupon before you purchase unless you can stomach paying the same amount for an inferior product.

-Scout 360 is the newest product aiming to compete to Tactical Arbitrage.
+Scout 360 (not to be confused with Scout IQ) is the newest product aiming to compete to Tactical Arbitrage.
 It is not close to being a competitor yet though.

 Source Mogul is the better of the two alternatives, but it is still playing catch up to Tactical Arbitrage and focuses more on over simplifying the process at the cost of real power.